Scientific name: Aptenodytes patagonicus

 Conservation status: least concern

-At their breeding colonies King penguins are highly gregarious, although the breeding adults remain separated from non-breeding birds.
+King penguins are highly gregarious, although the breeding adults remain separated from non-breeding birds.
 Fighting among birds in these colonies is rare.

 Diet and feeding